StrongMind/culture/tech_sessions/agendas.md

 ## Steakholders
 ### 01.18.2022
-* Django or Rails quickstart
+* Django or Rails quickstart (requested to be carried over to next session)
 * Better test doubles

 ## Engagement